 One of the biggest challenges faced by recruiters and hiring manager is the resu-mess – the tidal wave of unqualified applicants that buries people and overwhelm the process.

 The screening process typically starts with the candidate completing an application or uploading a resume.
 But few companies seem to consider the impact one or the other has on finding the best employees.
 They select the approach that seems most convenient not necessarily most effective.
-While often neglected it is time that each company to start at the very top of the screening funnel and ask: is it better to rely on an application or a resume?
+While often neglected it is time that each company to start at the very top of the screening funnel and ask: is it better to rely on an application or a resume when screening candidates?

 Application vs. Resume